khmarbaise/octopress/source/_posts/2020/08/2020-08-25-itf-part-iii.md

     );
 ```
 If you like to have the `--batch-mode` option, `--show-version` as well as the `--error` option
-back in your test case you can (or have to) add them like this:
+back in your test case have to add them like this:
 ```java
   @MavenTest
   @MavenOption(MavenCLIOptions.BATCH_MDOE)